Lexie Fyfe: Professional wrestling career

 In 2001, Fyfe wrestled for New-Wave Championship Wrestling.
 She lost out to Bobcat for the vacant NWCW Women's Championship.

 In 2005, Lexie joined Shimmer Women Athletes as a heel and defeated Christie Ricci on the promotion's first show.
 She later began teaming with Malia Hosaka after they attacked Lorelei Lee; following Lee's victory over Malia on Volume 3.
 On Volume 4 Hosaka and Fyfe defeated Lee and Cindy Rogers in a tag team match.
 On Volume 5 they became an official team under the name The Experience.
 Since then they had a winning streak which was broken by Cheerleader Melissa and MsChif on Volume 12.
-They then started another winning streak which was broken this time by Ashley and Nevaeh in the final of a six-team Gauntlet Match on Volume 21.
+They then started another winning streak which was broken this time by Ashley Lane and Nevaeh in the final of a six-team Gauntlet Match on Volume 21.

 After missing Volume 23 The Experience came back as part of the Volume 24 as they defeated the team of Rayna Von Tosh and Tenille.

 On April 21, 2008, Lexie worked as a Hillary Clinton imposter on WWE Raw, where she defeated "Barack Obama" before being destroyed by Umaga.

-In early 2010 Fyfe took a hiatus from professional wrestling due to her pregnancy and subsequent childbirth.
+In early 2010, Fyfe took a hiatus from professional wrestling due to her pregnancy and subsequent childbirth.

 When Shine Wrestling was established on July 20, 2012, Lexie began her stint as a babyface authority figure for the promotion.
 On October 27, 2012, Fyfe made a return appearance to SHIMMER as a villain at Volume 50; taking part in a ten-woman elimination tag team match that saw her, Mercedes Martinez, Portia Perez, Nicole Matthews, and Saraya Knight defeated by MsChif, Allison Danger, Leva Bates, and Cheerleader Melissa.